 Sources for the March 11 News Quiz of the Week

-It seems everybody these days has to publically declare their position on the brutal Russian invasion of Ukraine.
-We stand with Ukraine and its people, fighting against military force attacking civilians, and salute their heroic battle for democracy.
-We stand with every nation fighting against tyranny and for human rights.
-Our empathy goes to the Russian people, Belarussians, and all who suffer under oppressing governments, including soldiers forced to die in the name of their leaders.
+It seems everybody these days has publicly declared their position on the brutal Russian invasion of Ukraine.
+We stand with Ukraine and its people, fighting against military forces attacking civilians.
+We salute Ukraine’s heroic battle for democracy as we stand with every nation fighting against tyranny and for human rights.
+Our empathy extends to the Russian people, Belarusians, and all who suffer under oppressive governments, including soldiers forced to die in the name of their leaders.
 We also side with the truth, so here’s a quick list of reliable sources on the conflict.

 March 11 News Quiz Weekly Questions